 If you only have a short time to visit the Canyon, you might as well stay on the rim of it.
 Thunderbird Lodge is about as close as you can get, given its location not 50 feet from the rim, really handy if you are planning on doing any hiking (since it gives you a place where you can shower afterwards!)
 Its not cheap, it’s not particularly luxurious, but the fact that you can walk outside of your room at midnight and see the moonlit canyon practically on your doorstep, is well worth the price.
-An added bonus– there’s often elk grazing on the hotel grounds at night, so stay alert on your stroll and you’ll be able to catch a view of more than just the canyon.
+An added bonus? there’s often elk grazing on the hotel grounds at night, so stay alert on your stroll and you’ll be able to catch a view of more than just the canyon.

-SCORE! in Phoenix
+SCORE! in Scottsdale

-ROYAL PALMS RESORT & SPA, Phoenix, Arizona
+ROYAL PALMS RESORT & SPA, Scottsdale, Arizona

 LA CASITA ROSADA, Albuquerque, New Mexico

 Scouring the internet has its payoffs, and this beautiful little apartment was certainly one of them.
 Built as a completely separate, self-contained ‘villa’ this studio comes with a kitchen, spa-like bathroom and beautifully appointed bedsitting room.
 Its proximity (read walking distance) to Old Town, the historic square of Albuquerque, combined with its included internet and parking, make it a must-do, and all for such a ridiculously low price, I almost hate to share this!

 BEAR CREEK MOTEL & CABINS, Pinos Altos, New Mexico